lesaint/lesaint.github.io/_drafts/java_bean_mapping_is_wrong_lets_fix_it.md

     - as I explain below, I think this statement is wrong
 * Bean Mapping code written in source does not adapt easily to change
     - I think that using the IDE refactoring capabilities is a better way to adapt to change than having code generated with each build or at runtime
-    - if it doesn’t, it means that we need new tools
+    - if it isn't, it only means that we need new tools

 # Bean mapping code is business code